hicham712/SABR_Implied_Vol/README.md

 - Authors: Patrick Hagan, Deep Kumar, Andrew Lesniewski, Diana Woodward
 - Published in: Wilmott Magazine, 2002 (Issue 2, pages 56-65)

 and applies it to Equity options.
+It uses the asymptotic solutions : we force the SABR model to match the Black Scholes formula of valuation.

 **The code is applicable to any Equity options that has option data on yahoo finance.
 It is possible to change parameters in the "main.py" file to apply to different equities**